The Unitarian Church of Harrisburg is located at 1280 Clover Lane in Harrisburg, just off of Eisenhower Blvd, in Swatara Township.

 Feel free to learn more about me and my ministry here.

-Tavia handles our daily office needs including answering emails, coordinating room (now Zoom) reservations, calendaring, creating graphics, communications, preparing Orders of Service, and other general office functions.
-She also serves as the coordinator of our gift card fundraising program and assists lay leaders and group leaders with projects as needed.
+Tavia handles our daily office needs including bookkeeping, answering emails, coordinating room and Zoom reservations, creating graphics, preparing Orders of Service, and other general office functions.
+She also serves as the coordinator of our gift card fundraising program and assists lay leaders and volunteers with projects as needed.

 Cory began her journey as a Unitarian Universalist in the early 1990s when she found a religious home to raise her children at a Unitarian Universalist congregation.
 There she discovered the UU Principles and Sources, which aligned with her own life philosophies.
 She has been a professional religious educator since 2006, serving most recently at the UU Church of the Shenandoah Valley near Winchester, VA.

 Cory’s love and passion for Unitarian Universalism can be seen every Sunday and in the many credentials she has acquired over the years.
 In 2012 she became a Credentialed Religious Educator, completing all 10 of the Renaissance Modules.
 Since that time, she has completed Our Whole Lives (OWL) Training, a comprehensive sexuality program for Kindergarten through the 12th grade; Spirit Play, a Montessori approach; Pastoral Care; Creating Healthy Congregations; Anti-Racism Training; Interim DRE Training and others.